-- 1. If neither the complainant nor the person accused in a complaint presented to the Director of Human Resources elects to proceed with a hearing under section L, The Director shall initiate and conduct an investigation as provided in this section when the formal process is used to resolve a complaint. - 2.
+- 1. The Director shall initiate and conduct an investigation as provided in this section when the formal process is used to resolve a complaint. - 2.
 The Director of Human Resources, in consultation with Senate Counsel, as needed, will investigate the complaint as promptly and confidentially as possible. - 3.
 The Director of Human Resources and any other individual assisting the Director as provided in this section may gather the following in an investigation from the complainant, the person accused, and any witnesses or coworkers: